-Talks about Role-Locking, enforcing the overall balance in the comp scene, has been circulating in the community and sparking a huge debate.
+Talks about Role-Locking, enforcing the overall balance in the comp scene, have been circulating in the community and sparking a huge debate.
 The current Metagame is what's called GOATS, a strategy involving three tanks and three supports backing them.
-The heroes of this meta, is a combination of Reinhardt, Zarya, D.Va as Tanks, and Lucio, Zenyatta and Brigitte as Supports.
+The heroes of this meta are a combination of Reinhardt, Zarya, and D.Va as Tanks, and Lucio, Zenyatta, and Brigitte as Supports.

-The site Metabomb.net highlights how Reinhardt highlights the synergy he shares with the latter two supports.
+The site Metabomb.net highlights the synergy Reinhardt shares with the latter two supports.
 Reinhardt has a massive shield that takes about 2k of damage and is wide enough to protect anyone behind it.
 Zen and Brigitte are behind healing and armoring him with their respected abilities to keep him as an impregnable wall.

 Zarya uses her bubble shields to soak up inflicted damage, which makes her stronger, protecting the supports.
-Plus her ultimate, a black hole, synergizes with other strong DPS heroes or even D.Va's massive self destruct ultimate as the black hole traps anyone caught in its pull and binds them together in a group.
-Lucio while has healing abilities as well, is a speed booster which gives the slower tanks more pep in their step.
+Plus her ultimate, a black hole, synergizes with other strong DPS heroes or even D.Va's massive self-destruct ultimate as the black hole traps anyone caught in its pull and binds them together in a group.
+Lucio has healing abilities as well and is a speed booster, which gives the slower tanks more pep in their step.

 What the Community Thinks